 Building a team of exceptional people is the key to executing our strategies.
 The culture of our company has cultivated a loyal and committed team spirit which has resulted in a stable and cohesive management team.
 This team spirit starts at the top of the organisation with our majority owners the Kadoorie family and we adhere to a core set of values and integrity that permeates through all levels of the company.
-We believe it is important to safeguard this culture as we add thousands of new people to our group, with three new hotel properties coming on board.
+We believe it is important to safeguard this culture, with three new hotel properties coming on board.